 The Hull Identification Number (HIN) is located on the starboard side of the transom.
+Be sure to record the HIN (and the engine serial numbers) in the space provided above.
+Please refer to the HIN for any correspondence or orders.

-© 1998 Bayliner Technical Publications.
+© 2000 Bayliner Technical Publications.
 All rights reserved.